p2eengineering/Kalp-Accounting/README.md

 # Gini Contract

 ## TODOs
-- TODO: call intialize for vesting contract address
-- TODO: Do we need to take bridge contract address as input in initialize
 - TODO: use deny list in transferFrom and transfer
 - Emit event after Update Allowance?
 - Setting roles in intialize for Foundation admin and gateway admin but its not getting used